germanv73/DevLogs/JavaLogs/log.md

 #### Video Course

 **Progress**: Started a new web application project that consisted of a simple student database.
 The first class is the **Student** class which will have an id, first name, last name, and email address.
 After this, I created a **StudentDbUtil** class which will do all all of the heavy lifting behind the screen.
 In this class, there is a DataSource for a connection pool, and there also is a **Connection**, **Statement**, and **Result** objects so handle my sql processes.
 Once this utility class initiates, it sends a query to the MySQL database and returns all of the students currently available.
 Finally, it closes all connections from the DB and returns the connection to the connection pool.

+Then **StudentControllerServlet** is the next class in this application.
+This class initially calls the **StudentDbUtil** class so that it can make make the connection and return the data from the the database.
+This servlet also provides the JDBC information (DataSource) needed in order to connect to the DB.
+The util class then processes the **doGet** method by calling a **listStudents** method and passing the **request** and **response**.
+The listStudents method then creates a list of Student objects from the data that was returned by the StudentDbUtil class.
+In this same method, we set the attribute as part of the the request object so that we can later use this information in our JSP.
+And finally, the same listStudents method then dispatches the request to the appropriate JSP, **list-students.jsp** and forwards both the **request** and **response** objects.

+Finally, the **list-students.jsp** will then call the **.getAttribute** method from the request object in order to obtain the list of students.
+Since this method only returns a list of objects, we downcast it to **(List<Students>)** so that we can save the data to a List object.
+And from this point, we then put together our HTML so that we can display all the information is a table in three differenct columns, **First Name**, **Last Name**, and **Email**.

+### January 9, 2020

+#### Video Course